- How is breast cancer in men treated?

 Hormone therapy for breast cancer in men

+Hormone therapy is the use of hormones or drugs or other treatments that affect hormones in treating cancer.
 Hormone therapy is another form of systemic therapy.
-Like chemotherapy, hormone therapy can be used as an adjuvant therapy to help reduce the risk of cancer recurrence after surgery, and it can be used as neoadjuvant treatment, as well.
+Like chemotherapy, hormone therapy can be used as an adjuvant therapy to help reduce the risk of cancer recurrence after surgery, or as neoadjuvant treatment.
 It is also used to treat cancer that has come back after treatment (recurred) or has spread.

 Several approaches to blocking the effects of estrogen or lowering estrogen levels are used to treat breast cancer in women.
 Although many of these may work in men as well, they often haven’t been studied well, if at all.
-The anti-estrogen drug, tamoxifen, is the only hormone drug found in studies to be effective in men.
-If tamoxifen doesn’t work, other drugs may be tried based on how well they work in women with breast cancer.
+The anti-estrogen drug, tamoxifen, is the best studied hormone drug for breast cancer in men and is most often used first.
+If tamoxifen doesn’t work (or stops working), other hormone drugs may be tried, but this is largely based on how well they work in women with breast cancer.